Silentely/Bili-Calendar/README.en.md

 - **English**: Full English interface

 **How to Switch Language:**
-1. Find the language switcher in the top-right corner of the page
+1. Locate the language button in the top-right corner
-2. Click the language button (中文 / English)
+2. Click it to toggle between English and 中文
-3. Page content will automatically update
+3. Page content updates instantly to the selected language

 Language preference is automatically saved and restored on next visit.